Afghan tribal revolts of 1944–1947: Operations in the Southern Province against Mazrak

 The operations which would be officially dubbed the Operations in the Southern Province against Mazrak began in February 1944.
 There are multiple accounts as to how this conflict began.
 According to British records, it began shortly after the Afghan government moved troops into the southern province to reassert their authority in the area, which by then was a safe haven for smugglers.
 En route, the government force was attacked by a Zadian tribal leader named Mazrak.
 According to a later Pakistani inquiry, the conflict began after the Afghan government raided Mazrak's summer homes at the Taragharai hills and his winter home at Almara, since Mazrak was suspected of housing Amanullah loyalist elements.
 For the following 3 months, Mazrak would carry out small raids from his new headquarters in Surkot.
 Government troops attempted to take Mount Almar in March 1944, but failed.

 Mazrak was forced to retreat into the hills following an attack by the Afghan government on 22 April 1944.
+On 19 April, leaflets were dropped on rebels in the Zarok area.
 On 25 April, the Afghan government dispatched 6 Hawker Hind aircraft to Gardez to deal with the uprising, which returned on 21 June.
 During that operation, the Hind aircraft were focused on dropping leaflets and incendiary bombs.
 No large explosives were dropped, but there were several instances of hostile tribesmen being gunned down by the aircraft.
 2-3 villages were said to have been destroyed by incendiary bombs during this time.
 On request of the Afghan government, the British Raj took precautions to prevent Waziri tribesmen from aiding Mazrak.